 Be on the alert for avian influenza

-Additionally, HPAI outbreaks represent a risk to food security when poultry must be culled.
-Co-infection with seasonal influenza and avian influenza also creates the chance for new, more infectious viruses to develop.
+Additionally, avian influenza outbreaks represent a risk to food security when poultry must be culled.
+A combined infection (co-infection) of seasonal and avian influenza also creates the chance for a new and more infectious virus.

 Key steps: